Vertrieb

 • Close the call with a good call to action

-Cold calling can be an uphill battle, but once you have it down, it's a useful skill to have in your toolbox.
+Cold calling can be an uphill battle, but once you have it down, it can be a useful sales prospecting tool.
 Please note that different legal requirements for cold calling may apply depending on where your B2B prospects are located.

 4. Identify pain points

-Finding out a company’s pain points should be part of your background research before you make initial contact with them.
+Finding out a company’s pain points should be part of the background research in your sales prospecting strategy.
 The pain points are the specific issues that the company is struggling with that your product or service can help them resolve.
-You can already know what their problems are before they even open their mouths to speak.
+You should already know what their problems are before they even open their mouths to speak.

 The quicker you can identify the problems, the sooner you will be ready to tell them exactly how you can help.
 Making someone’s life easier is a solid way to ensure that they'll be receptive to what you're trying to sell them.

-You can identify a company's pain points using market research, social media monitoring, website analytics, and case studies from similar companies in the same target market.
+You can identify a company's pain points using market research, social media monitoring, website analytics, and case studies from similar companies in the same target market, as well as sales prospecting software.

 5. Boost referrals